-But if you haven’t been able to get hamsters from the same litter, avoid having animals over six weeks old, the age at which rivalries begin to develop.
+But if you haven’t been able to get hamsters from the same litter, avoid having animals over 6 weeks old, the age at which rivalries begin to develop.

 If you plan to keep your hamsters in the same cage, you must follow specific rules to avoid injuries and fights:

-In short, it is possible to have several hamsters cohabit when you know how to do it effectively.
+In short, hamsters and guinea pigs shouldn’t be kept together.
+But it is possible to have several hamsters cohabit when you know how to do it effectively.
 But in the event of repeated fighting, you MUST intervene immediately.
 You obviously don’t want your fluffy babies to be hurt or even worse.